en

 If the claim for access to the benefit is approved, INPS will notify the interested party of the initial effective date of the pension.
 In order to be eligible for the pension benefits, the individual concerned must apply for a pension for which the acceptance is subject to the existence of any other legal condition (e.g. termination of the employment relationship).

-From 01 January 2017, the extension of the effective date (known as ‘mobile windows’) from the completion of the requirements (12 months for employees, 18 months for self-employed workers) does not apply to pension benefits for workers in strenuous work activities.
+From 01 January 2017, the extension of the effective date (known as ‘mobile windows’) from the completion of the requirements (12 months for employees, 18 months for self-employed workers) no longer applies to pension benefits for workers in strenuous work activities.

 Claim